This post may contain affiliate links. Please read our full Disclosure Policy.

 Topcoat or Sealant

 Like all finished hardwood floors, you can seal painted floors with a final coat of topcoat or polyurethane.
-Water-based poly is a great option for finishing painted floors as it doesn’t have the fumes that an oil-based poly has and its dry time is much quicker.
+Water-based polyurethane is a great option for finishing painted floors as it doesn’t have the fumes that an oil-based polyurethane has, and its dry time is much quicker.
 I use an outdoor, water-based, non-yellowing clear coat on the surface with a stain brush!

 Floor Paint Durability

-Let’s chat quickly about the durability of painted floors!
-It is completely dependent on what type of floor you paint (a porous tile will hold the paint product longer than a smooth hardwood or laminate floor), which products your use to paint, how much prep work you do and how high of a traffic area it is!
+Let’s chat quickly about the durability of painted wood floors!
+It ultimately depends on which products you use to paint, how much prep work you do, and how high of a traffic area it is!
 Painted flooring, like any other painted surface, may scratch over time!

-Paint sits on the surface of the floor, rather than soaking into the floor, so it wears away faster.
+Paint sits on the floor’s surface rather than soaking into the floor, so it wears away faster.
 If you take the correct steps to prep your flooring, it will last much longer than if you don’t!
-I’m ok with a few scratches in mine so I like to touch up every 6 months to a year or so.
+I’m okay with a few scratches on mine, so I like to touch it up every six months to a year.

 Affordability of Painted Floors

-There is no right or wrong time for painting your floors however if you are renovating a space and refinishing your floors is out of the question due to a limited budget, painting your floors can be an excellent way to save some money!
-It is an inexpensive alternative to replacing flooring, and there is much less work, too.
+There is no right or wrong time for painting your floors; however, if you are renovating a space and refinishing your floors is out of the question due to a limited budget, painting your floors can be an excellent way to save some money!
+It is an inexpensive alternative to replacing flooring, and there is much less work.
 Plus, leaving the floors in place means less waste in the landfill.

 Painted Floors Design

-Painting floors a lighter colour seemed to make the home require less home decor.
-Think of the room as a canvas, light walls and painted floors allow the pieces of home decor to really stand out against the light-coloured architecture!
-Every detail that goes into a room with white floors almost becomes amplified thus making it even easier for LESS is MORE decor style!
+Painting floors a lighter color seemed to make the home require less home decor.
+Think of the room as a canvas; light walls and painted floors allow home decor pieces to stand out against the light-colored architecture!
+Every detail that goes into a room with white floors almost becomes amplified, thus making it even easier for the LESS, is MORE decor style!

-There are so many different colours, patterns, and design options you use.
-A classic checkerboard look will brighten any space and give it a nostalgic feel too.
-Perhaps you choose a picture frame style to add an element of detail to your space.
-The options for designs are truly endless and there are some great stencils and rollers you can purchase to make the job easier!
+You can use many different colors, patterns, and design options.
+A classic checkerboard look will brighten any space and give it a nostalgic feel.
+Perhaps you choose a picture frame style to add detail to your space.
+The design options are endless, and there are some great stencils and rollers you can purchase to make the job easier!

 Choosing a Paint Colour for Floors

-The paint colour of the floor in a room contributes significantly to the overall feel of the space, and the shade you choose for the room’s walls can either magnify or balance the effect of the floor.
-You also want to consider the volume of traffic and where the space will be located in the home!
+The paint color of the floor in a room contributes significantly to the overall feel of the space, and the shade you choose for the room’s walls can either magnify or balance the effect of the floor.
+You also want to consider the traffic volume and where the space will be located in the home!

 For me, I didn’t want a pure white floor!
-I knew that dealing with two dogs and kids coming and going through the house, a pure white floor would make me crazy!
-The custom light color I chose is a very soft grey and will not show nearly as much of the scuffs or dirt then a pure white!
-The custom colour is the perfect light shade of grey!
+I knew that dealing with two dogs and kids coming and going through the house, a pure white floor, would make me crazy!
+The custom light color I chose is a very soft grey and will not show nearly as much of the scuffs or dirt as a pure white!
+The custom color is the perfect light shade of grey!
 Here is the custom formula in the Benjamin Moore Solid Stain.

-I’m always getting asked what my go-to colour for the interior of my home is.
-I love Oxford White by Benjamin Moore which is on the exterior and interior of my home.
-If you want more advice for picking out the perfect paint colour you can check out how to make the best home colour selections.
+I’m always getting asked what my go-to color for the interior of my home is.
+I love Oxford White by Benjamin Moore, which is on the exterior and interior of my house.
+If you want more advice for picking out the perfect paint color, you can check out how to make the best home color selections.

-Wood floors are very easy to paint, but the key is completely in the prep!
-I still HIGHLY recommend getting a sample piece of flooring similar to your own flooring before you fully commit to your actual floors.
+Wood floors are very easy to paint, but the key is entirely in the prep!
+I still HIGHLY recommend getting a sample piece similar to your flooring before you fully commit to your actual floors.

-You will need to move out all of your furniture from the space and be prepared not to use the room for several days while the coats dry.
-Again, you want to make sure you are prepared for this otherwise you risk chipping or scrapping your floors by using them too soon afterwards!
+You will need to remove all of your furniture from the space and be prepared not to use the room for several days while the coats dry.
+Again, you want to make sure you are prepared for this; otherwise, you risk chipping or scrapping your floors by using them too soon afterward!

 How To Paint Wood Floors